v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 ## New features in Attack Simulator

 New features are being added to Attack Simulator.
 These include:
-- Advanced reporting capabilities.
+- **Advanced reporting capabilities**.
 You'll be able to see data such as the fastest (or slowest) time to open an attack simulation email message, the fastest (or slowest) time to click a link in the message, and more.
-- Email template editor.
+- **Email template editor**.
 You can create a custom, reusable email template that you can use for future attack simulations.

 Visit the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) to see what's in development, what's rolling out, and what's already launched.